QuantFILab/pmarupanthorn/content/post/option2024-1/index.md

 ---
-title: Why the Lookback Option is More Expensive Than the Asian Option: A Simulation Approach
+title: Why the Lookback Option is More Expensive Than the Asian Option, A Simulation Approach
 summary:
 date: 2024-04-22
 math: true